-^{3.} The City Planning Commission shall determine the number of guest parking spaces needed on a case-by-case basis.
+The City Planning Commission shall determine the number of guest parking spaces needed on a case-by-case basis.

-standards than conventional residential zone districts.
+The City offers several optional, not required, mechanisms to facilitate the provision of a diversity of housing types.
+These mechanisms provide greater flexibility with regard to residential development standards than conventional residential zone districts.
 These mechanisms, such as the Planned Development (P-D) district and density bonuses, are described in more detail below.